ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 Even though each enum value should have a handler adding a default handler here ensures that there is some way to handle an arbitrary `AssetClass`.
 This is helpful when an enum value has been added but is missed in other parts of the codebase.

 The last problem is probably the least obvious.
-Using the switch-case statement generates a strong coupling between the business logic and the enum's values, breaking the open/close principle.
+Using the switch-case statement generates a strong coupling between the business logic and the enum's values, breaking the (open-closed principle)[https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle].
 Yet, the switch-case statement has no interest in knowing if the asset class is an enum, object, or anything else.
 Only the semantic matters.
 For instance, metals could be split into two sub assets: base metals and precious metals.
 Any already existing code based on `AssetClass.METAL` will have to be reworked to take this change into account.
 No business value has been added where the rework was necessary while it exposed a working implementation to the risk of regressions.

 # Visitor pattern to the rescue

 How can we break this coupling while offering the ability to contextualize the decision making to the enum's values?
-The answer is in the title: let's use the Visitor pattern.
+The answer is in the title: let's use the (Visitor pattern)[https://en.wikipedia.org/wiki/Visitor_pattern].

 First off, we need to create an interface which will be used as a contract between the enum and the code relying on its values.